Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.javascript.md

 </body>
 ```

+NOTE: Almost all events bubble.
+The key word in this phrase is “almost”.

+For instance, a focus event does not bubble.
+There are other examples too, we’ll meet them.
+But still it’s an exception, rather than a rule, most events do bubble

 ## Scripts: async, defer

 ### Problem

-When the browser loads HTML and comes across a <script>...</script> tag, it can’t continue building the DOM.
+When the browser loads HTML and comes across a "script" tag, it can’t continue building the DOM.
 It must execute the script right now.
-The same happens for external scripts <script src="..."></script>: the browser must wait for the script to download, execute the downloaded script, and only then can it process the rest of the page.
+The same happens for external scripts "script src='...': the browser must wait for the script to download, execute the downloaded script, and only then can it process the rest of the page.

 That leads to two important issues: